Apartment Walkthrough Checklist

 - Check closets, under sinks and elsewhere for signs of rodents or insects, such as droppings and chew marks.

 Your walkthrough is the time to document any concern or problem that exists in the unit.
 Because this process will likely be repeated with your landlord when you move out, it is typically in your best interest to document or photograph the condition of the unit now to be able to make a comparison later.
-Documenting a particular existing problem may aid you in recovering your security deposit, in the event you move out of the unit.
+Don’t be afraid of going onto too much detail, especially when it comes to pictures.
+Send any that you take to management, as well as keeping a copy yourself.
+Documenting an existing problem may aid you in recovering your security deposit when you move out.